msupply-foundation/msupply_docs/content/docs/catalogue/assets.md

 template = "docs/page.html"

 [extra]
-lead = "Managing your assets"
-toc = true
-top = false
+lead = "Managing your catalogue of asset items" toc = true top = false
 +++

 Assets in Open mSupply is a digital register to manage the creation and maintenance of assets.

-It allows health departments to keep track of, manage and maintain their assets.
+The asset catalogue provides a list of base asset items, and is pre-populated from the [WHO PQS Catalogue](https://apps.who.int/immunization_standards/vaccine_quality/pqs_catalogue/) (sections E003 & E004).
+You can then create an asset based on the items in this catalogue using the [Equipment](/docs/coldchain/equipment/) section.
+Doing so will give you base information, such as the manufacturer & model of an asset without having to enter that manually.
 From the **Assets** menu, you can view all of the assets currently in your store.

 ### Viewing Asset List